 EXTRA CARE / ENHANCEMENTS

-You can tailor the classic routine with enhancements to care for your specific skin care needs — and to formulate your personal beauty ritual.
-The enhancements are based on your needs according to your skin condition.
-Your skin condition can change from time to time because of environmental changes, hormonal changes, stress, and diet.
+You can tailor the classic routine with enhancements to care for specific skin care needs.
+The enhancements are based on your needs according to your skin condition, and can change from time to time.
+Your skin condition fluctuates because of environmental changes, hormonal changes, stress, age and lifestyle.

 SHEET MASK – EXTRA HYDRATION

-The skin that surrounds your eyes is thinner and more delicate than that on the rest of your face.
-The skin around the eyes contains no oil glands, so it’s prone to dryness.
-For most people this area deserves special treatment to combat typical problems of dark circles, wrinkles, dryness, and swelling.
+The skin that surrounds your eyes is more thin and delicate than the rest of the face.
+Skin around the eyes contains no oil glands, so it’s prone to dryness.
+For most people this area deserves special treatment to combat typical concerns like puffiness, dark circles or fine lines.

-Many exfoliants contain harsh abrasives and can only be used weekly.
-Instead, opt-in for a natural exfoliator for a delicate polish of your skin.
+Many exfoliants contain harsh abrasives and can be too aggressive on the skin.
+Instead, opt-in for a natural Konjac sponge for a delicate polish of your skin.
 Exfoliating your skin 2-3 times a week enhances skin radiance by stimulating blood circulations and removing small imperfections and dead skin cells.